tilgovi/dom-seek/README.md

 POSIX has `lseek(2)`.
 Now the browser has `dom-seek`.

-This library can answer two kinds of questions about character offsets in a
+This library can answer two questions:
-document:

-- What is the offset of the given `TextNode` within a text?
+- What is the offset of a given `TextNode` within a text?

 - Which `TextNode` within a text contains the given offset?